hayseedbyte/Etsy-Sales-Map/README.md

 You can click the printer icon in the top right corner of the map to download an image of your map.

-For performance reasons it only generates one marker per state/province in the US and Canada and only one marker per country for everywhere else.
-However, you can click on a marker and it will show how many orders you've shipped to that area.

-The chloropleth branch shades each region based on how many orders you've shipped there instead of placing a marker.
+Regions will be shaded based on the number of orders you've shipped to customers there.
+For the really small regions, a marker will show on the map.
+The US and Canada are divided into states/provinces.
+Hovering the cursor over the region will show it's name and the number of orders in a box on the right.
 Total orders are displayed at the top.

 ## Acknowledgements